Skip to main content Skip to footer

 Step 2.
 Break down the steps required to achieve each goal

-• Hire three new sales development representatives
+• Hiring three new sales development representatives

-• Increase content marketing budget by $20,000
+• Increasing content marketing budget by $20,000

 Step 3.
-Determine task dependencies and priorities
+Determine dependencies and priorities

 Remember: you can’t do everything at once!
 After you’ve broken down a big goal into bite-sized chunks, figure out the perfect order for completing the tasks.
 In the above example, you need to hire new sales representatives before starting a sales training program.
+Mapping these dependencies upfront prevents bottlenecks later.

 Step 4.
 Set milestones